Cooling plant case

 Equipment brands, capacities, and active plant topology

-The report describes a secondary-pump variable-flow chilled-water system.
+The site uses a secondary-pump variable-flow chilled-water system.
 The central plant includes four chillers with one standby unit, four chilled-water pumps, four condenser-water pumps, three air-side chilled-water pumps, and four process-side chilled-water pumps.
 Normal operation is one chiller paired with one pump.

 EquipmentBrandSpecificationStatus